Get the Right Care

 • Fever.

-• Inability to control one’s bowel or bladder.
+• Inability to control one’s bowel (fecal incontinence) or bladder (urinary incontinence).

 • Recurrence of fistulas after surgery (long-term).